Johnenoj29/sql-challenge/README.md

 **Please view my answer in Bonus_SQL_assignment.ipynb**

 1. Please create config,py file and add your password for Postgres PG Admin.
+Format should be password = "Password"
 2. Create a histogram to visualise the employee salary ranges that were the most common.

 ![image](https://user-images.githubusercontent.com/107616415/193718029-51e5e799-72e7-4fbe-9c2b-07bb7fa57695.png)